Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

 \subsection{Quantum devices, Bell tests, and guessing probabilities}

-The central building block of a device-independent randomness amplification protocol is the quantum device that is used together with the certification process associated to it.
-The quantum device is composed of three parts that are shielded from each other or separated so that communication is impossible between them during an interaction round (see Fig.~\ref{Fig:QuantumDevice}).
-The three parts are labelled $A,B,C$ and are seen as black boxes of which we do not model the internal functioning.
-The objective is to interact with these three boxes in order to \textit{verify} their true quantum nature by making their outcomes exhibit correlations that can only be achieved with quantum resources.
-To do so, the verifier (the user) sends inputs to the black boxes which generate outputs.
-The inputs to the three boxes $A,B$ and $C$ are labelled, respectively, $x,y,z$ and the generated outputs of each box $a,b,c$ respectively.
-In our setup, all variables are bits $x,y,z,a,b,c \in \{0,1\}$.
-After many rounds of such interactions with the three boxes, one can estimate the joint conditional probability distribution
+The central building block of any device-independent protocol is the quantum device that is used together with the certification process associated to it. {In this work, the quantum device is composed of three parts that are shielded\footnote{{As opposed to imposing space-like separation, a form of physical shielding may be used to block communication, as is common practice in many types of cryptographic device.}} from each other or separated so that communication is impossible between them during each interaction round (see Fig.~\ref{Fig:QuantumDevice})}.
+The three parts are labelled, respectively, $\cal{A,B,C}$ and are seen as black boxes of which we do not model the internal functioning.
+The objective is to interact with these three boxes in order to \textit{verify} that they indeed make measurements on quantum states with certain properties, i.e. to discard any alternative classical (and hence deterministic) explanation for their behaviour.
+To do so, the verifier (the user) repeatedly chooses different inputs to the black boxes, which then generate outputs at each round.
+The inputs to the three boxes $\cal{A,B}$ and $\cal{C}$ are labelled, respectively, $x,y,z$ and the generated outputs of each box $a,b,c$.
+In our set-up, all variables are bits $x,y,z,a,b,c \in \{0,1\}$.
+After many rounds of such inputs-outputs interactions with the three boxes, one can estimate the joint conditional probability distribution

 called the observed \textit{behaviour} of the device.
 In the device-independent approach that we follow, one is not allowed to rely on a description of the internal functioning of the boxes.
-Instead, everything needs to be done working with the observed behaviour $\vec{P}_{obs}$.
+Instead, everything needs to be done working with the observed behaviour $\vec{P}_{obs}$ alone.
 The objective is to build a quantum device which outputs in such a way that it proves to the verifier that it indeed relies on quantum processes.
 This verification by the user is done with a Bell test, i.e.~by evaluating a so-called Bell inequality.
-An ideal Bell test will be implemented in order to avoid the possibility of tricking the verification process, called a loophole (see \cite{brunner2014bell} for a review on Bell tests and in particular about loopholes).
+An ideal Bell test will be implemented in order to avoid the possibility of tricking the verification process, called a loophole (see \cite{brunner2014bell} for a review on Bell tests and in particular Sec.VII B about loopholes).